rgommers/numfocus.org/content/pages/take-action/join-numfocus.rst

 - **Community Member**: Anyone may become a Community Member by filling out the `Member Information Form <https://docs.google.com/a/continuum.io/spreadsheet/viewform?usp=drive_web&formkey=dEt4MGJ2Rk0zSFJLTHNIMGhGWDdTYVE6MQ#gid=0>`_.
 Community Members can become involved in NumFOCUS through any of the avenues listed above.

 - **Supporting Member**: Individuals who support NumFOCUS with an annual financial contribution.
-Through their donation, Supporting Members provide crucial contributions to the ecosystem of NumFOCUS projects.
-Supporting Members also enjoy the right to vote on certain Foundation actions, and receive a 30% discount on PyData conferences and additional discounts on products (e.g. 20% off IOPro and Accelerate from `Continuum <http://continuum.io>`_).
+Through their donation, Supporting Members provide crucial assistance to the ecosystem of NumFOCUS projects.
+Supporting Members also enjoy the right to vote on certain Foundation actions, and receive a 30% discount on `PyData <http://pydata.org/>`_ conferences and additional discounts on products (e.g. 20% off IOPro and Accelerate from `Continuum <http://continuum.io>`_).
 Minimum yearly dues for Supporting Members are:

   - Professional: $128/yr
   - Early Professional (<5 years after school): $64/yr